 Intervention/Prevention Strategy Brief Description Alcohol and Drug Individual Counseling One-on-one counseling sessions (Morningstar Counseling) using brief motivational and cognitive-behavioral techniques for use of substances including alcohol, marijuana, prescription drugs, and other illicit substances.
-The goal of the counseling is to educate students about the effects of illicit drug use, to promote self-evaluation of drug-use habits, and to facilitate the acquisition of effective coping strategies to make informed decisions and reduce the risk and harm associated with substance use.
+The goal of the counseling is to educate students about the effects of illicit drug use, to promote self-evaluation of druguse habits, and to facilitate the acquisition of effective coping strategies to make informed decisions and reduce the risk and harm associated with substance use.
 Self-Assessment NICC houses the Alcoholics Anonymous Self-Assessment pamphlets at each of our campuses for anyone to take.
 They are in open areas that would be easy for a student or employee to access them.
-Campus and Community Educational Programming A wide variety of large-and small-scale educational events and programs including guest speakers, class learning, and videos to relay educational information, provide skill training, and refer students to resources on and off campus.
+Campus and Community Educational Programming A wide variety of large-and small-scale educational events and programs including guest speakers, class learning, and videos to

+Intervention/Prevention Strategy Brief Description relay educational information, provide skill training, and refer students to resources on and off campus.
 Student Orientation The second component of NICC's "New Student Requirement" programs requires attendance at Student Orientation, attention is brought to mental health and addiction resources during this orientation.
 The orientation is designed to introduce new students to specific resources while attending NICC.

-NICC makes available various drug and alcohol use prevention, education, and intervention services for staff and faculty through NICC's Academic staff Assistance Program (ASAP).
+NICC makes available a drug and alcohol use prevention, education, and intervention services through anonymous pamphlets that can be acquired at each campus for staff and faculty.